-- Identifying and creating opportunities for students to obtain and demonstrate competencies for generalist practice; - Selecting activities that support the student's learning needs, including but not limited to: (a) appropriate types and number of cases; (b) inter- and intra-agency meetings and community task groups; (c) assigned readings, including grant proposals and agency policy documents; (d) agency projects; (e) group and community interventions; and (f) educational conferences; - Assuring that the student is properly oriented to agency policies, procedures, norms, and organizational structure; - Interpreting the objectives of the field instruction program to other agency personnel, and eliciting support for those objectives and acceptance of the student as a beginning level professional social worker; - Providing an hour of weekly supervisory conferences and as-needed consultation for students focused on identified learning needs and objectives; - Assessing student performance relative to beginning level generalist knowledge and skills, and providing structured, constructive evaluative feedback to the student and Faculty Liaison, including completion of the Student Evaluation forms for SW 4650; - Attending orientation sessions and field instruction seminars, institutes, and workshops sponsored by the ASU Social Work Program; and - Providing information to the student regarding safety and agency policies regarding safety.
-If safety issues arise, providing the student with supervision and support. - Reviewing and signing all necessary forms including but not limited to the Learning Goals and Objectives Plan (LGOP), mid-year and final evaluations, supervision log and time log, process recordings. - Consulting with other staff or supervisors involved in student learning to complete the midyear and final evaluation.
+- Identifying and creating opportunities for foundation students to obtain and demonstrate competencies for generalist practice and for concentration students to obtain and demonstrate competencies for advanced practice with individuals and families or communities and organizations; - Selecting activities that support the student's learning needs, including but not limited to: (a) appropriate types and number of cases; (b) inter- and intra-agency meetings and community task groups; (c) assigned readings, including grant proposals and agency policy documents; (d) agency projects; (e) group and community interventions; and (f) educational conferences; - Assuring that the student is properly oriented to agency policies, procedures, norms, and organizational structure; - Interpreting the objectives of the field instruction program to other agency personnel, and eliciting support for those objectives and acceptance of the student as a beginning level professional social worker; - Providing weekly supervisory conferences and as-needed consultation for students focused on identified learning needs and objectives; - Assessing student performance relative to beginning level generalist knowledge and skills or advanced level practice, and providing structured, constructive evaluative feedback to the student and Faculty Liaison, including completion of the Student Evaluation forms; - Attending orientation sessions and field instruction seminars, institutes, and workshops sponsored by the ASU Social Work Program; and - Providing information to the student regarding safety and agency policies regarding safety.
+If safety issues arise, providing the student with supervision and support. - Reviewing and signing all necessary forms including but not limited to the Learning Goals and Objectives Plan (LGOP), mid-year and final evaluations, supervision log and time log, process recordings.

+• Consulting with other staff or supervisors involved in student learning to complete the midyear and final evaluation.